substrate-system/tapout/README.md

 ## Example Tests

-Write tests for the browser environment:
+Write tests for the browser environment.

+> [!TIP]
+> End the tests explicity with `window.testsFinished = true`.
+> Else they time out naturally, which is ok too.

 ```js
 // test/index.ts